brimdata/zed/docs/formats/zng.md

 After this marker, all previously read typedefs are invalidated and the "next available type ID" is reset to the initial value of 23.
-To represent subsequent records that use a previously defined type, the appropriate typedef control code must be re-emitted
+To represent subsequent values that use a previously defined type, the appropriate typedef control code must be re-emitted
 (and note that the typedef may now be assigned a different ID).